wmhilton-stoplight/platform-docs/a.introduction.md

 # Welcome to the Stoplight Docs!

-Stoplight Platform is a API design management tool that can be used to design, develop, test, and document HTTP APIs using industry standards like OpenAPI and Markdown for written-form documentation.
+Stoplight Platform is an API design management tool that can be used to design, develop, test, and document HTTP APIs using industry standards like OpenAPI and Markdown for written-form documentation.

 ## Get Started with API Projects